Jim Neilson: Career

 At the time, Neilson brought an abundance of experience and leadership to what was one of the youngest NHL rosters in the league and was a welcome addition to the Seals' blue line.
 He was paired up on defense with George Pesut, a young and highly talented, but inexperienced defenseman playing in his first NHL season.
 Pesut was a high NHL and WHA draft pick in 1973 from the Saskatoon Blades, and like Neilson, had grown up in Saskatchewan.
 Neilson's experience and mentoring were a driving force for Pesut to grow his talent, which he outlines in his upcoming memoir, "The Fourth Period: Between The Ice Sheets".

 Neilson was also named captain of the Seals and named the Seals' Most Valuable Player in the 1975-76 season.

 Neilson played for 16 seasons in the NHL, 12 of which were with Rangers.
 During his career in the NHL he played 1,023 games, scoring a total of 69 goals, logging 299 assists, and earning 368 points.
 He played from 1962–63 season to 1977–78 season in the NHL.
 After the Seals relocated to Cleveland in 1976, Neilson played two more seasons for the struggling Cleveland Barons which eventually folded into merging with the Minnesota North Stars.
 During his NHL career, he played in two all-star games (1967, 1971) and was a second-team all-star for the 1967-68 season.
 In his last season, Neilson played 35 games for the Edmonton Oilers in 1978–79 in the World Hockey Association.

-In the 2009 book 100 Ranger Greats, the authors ranked Neilson at #42 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.
+In the 2009 book 100 Ranger Greats, the authors ranked Neilson at No. 42 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.